Gnonpi/advent-of-code-2022/README.md

 But I'm not sure where I made a mistake?
 I might let it go for today:
 maybe I'll go back to it this weekend.

+## Day 9

+After yesterday hardship,
+let's hope for a better day today.
+Ok, so it's a Head followed by a Tail,
+I think we can ditch the grid and focus on coordinates.

+I'm taking back the challenge on the 11th, didn't finish the challenge on Friday and took yesterday off.

+After nothing that the head and tail can overlap, plus that the tail only move when it's not adjacent, everything is working fine.
+First star collected.
+I got one position weird in my test (4-4 becoming a 0-0), but skipping it.

+The second part is about extending from 2 points to n points.
+That's interesting.